 The phrase good organisational culture is frequently used; people nod sagely and there is a broad assumption that everyone knows what is meant by it.
-This briefing paper provides heads of audit (HIA) with insight and theory on organisational culture; the detail that sits between the lines of many articles and conversations on the subject.
+This briefing paper provides chief audit executives (CAE) with insight and theory on organisational culture; the detail that sits between the lines of many articles and conversations on the subject.

-Why is this important for HIAs?
+Why is this important for CAEs?
 Because organisational culture is like DNA; it runs through everything from conversations, ways of working, social events to decision making, recruitment and policies.
 Trying to deliver internal audit services without an appreciation of the organisations culture is like a doctor trying to cure a symptom without knowing the patient.
-Is this why some HIAs toil and strain whilst others thrive?
+Is this why some CAEs toil and strain whilst others thrive?

 What is organisational culture?